 In 1990 and 1991, 133,349 shares of Preferred Stock designated as "Series A Preferred Stock" were authorized and issued.
-Of these shares, 66,674 shares are entitled to a liquidation preference of \$1.35 per share, and 66,675 shares are entitled to a liquidation preference of \$1.80 per share, before any payment is made to the holders of the Common Stock if the Company is dissolved or liquidated, and all are convertible into Common Stock on a share for share basis, subject to adjustment if Common Stock were issued at less than \$1.35 and \$1.80 per share, respectively.
+As of the record date, 113,901 shares of the Series A Preferred Stock are outstanding.
+Of these shares, 73,228 shares are entitled to a liquidation preference of \$1.35 per share, and 40,673 shares are entitled to a liquidation preference of \$1.80 per share, before any payment is made to the holders of the Common Stock if the Company is dissolved or liquidated, and all are convertible into Common Stock on a share for share basis, subject to adjustment if Common Stock were issued at less than \$1.35 and \$1.80 per share, respectively.
 None of these shares has any dividend or redemption rights, nor are the shares entitled to vote except as expressly may be provided by South Dakota law.

-In 1999, the Company's Board of Directors authorized the creation and issuance of two additional series of Preferred Stock, designated as "Series B Preferred Stock" and "Series C Preferred Stock."
+In 1999, the Company's Board of Directors authorized the creation and issuance of an additional series of Preferred Stock, designated as "Series B Preferred Stock."
 At that time, 2,000,000 shares of Series B Preferred Stock were issued and sold to TPR Group, Inc., and 600,000 shares of Series C Preferred Stock were reserved for issuance to Old TPR, Inc. at a later date.